peter88213/nvhelp-en/source/getting_started.rst

 If you prefer to make a plan first before you start writing, *novelibre* is the right tool for you.
-Then you don't start LibreOffice with an empty manuscript, but first create a framework of empty chapters for which you enter content information.
+Then you don't start *Writer* with an empty manuscript, but first create a framework of empty chapters for which you enter content information.
 Or you can leave it at one chapter for the time being and create empty sections in it, which you can later distribute to chapters.